arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 == Discussion

 The return of students to in-person instruction on the PSU UP campus was associated with a large increase in COVID-19 incidence in the county, evidenced by over 4,500 student cases at PSU @pennsylvaniastateuniversityCOVID19Dashboard2021.
 In a sample of 684 returning students, 30.4% were positive for SARS-CoV-2 antibodies.
-Out of approximately 35,000 students who returned to campus, this implies that the detected cases may account for #sym.approx 40% of all infections among PSU UP students.
+Out of approximately 35,000 students who returned to campus, this implies that the detected cases may account for $approx$ 40% of all infections among PSU UP students.
 Despite this high overall incidence of SARS-CoV-2 infection in the county during the Fall 2020 term, the studied cohort of community residents (who disproportionately identified as female and lived in close proximity to campus) saw only a modest increase in the prevalence of SARS-CoV-2 IgG antibodies (3.2 to 7.3%) between September and December 2020; consistent with a nation-wide estimate of seroprevalence for the summer of 2020 @kalishMappingPandemicSARSCoV22021.
 The true prevalence of prior SARS-CoV-2 infection in the cohorts depends on the assumed sensitivity and specificity.
 However, for most realistic values of sensitivity and specificity, there was little evidence of a significant increase among the community resident sample.